 An attorney's work often relies on the clarity of written expression.
-Because of this, the Admissions Committee reads and considers the LSAT writing sample.
+Because of this, the admissions committee reads and considers the LSAT writing sample.
 Although the section is not scored, a poorly written section will weigh against the applicant.

-Recommendations/Evaluations
+Recommendations

-All applicants must use the LSAC Credential Assembly Service to submit letters of recommendation and evaluations.
-Letters and evaluations sent directly to the admissions office will not be considered.
-Evaluators will be required to assess the strength of an applicant in the following six categories: intellectual skill, personal qualities, integrity and honesty, communication, task management, and working with others.
-Applicants must submit at least one recommendation or evaluation and are strongly encouraged to submit up to a total of three.
-Evaluations and letters of recommendation will be transmitted to the law school as part of your Credential Assembly Service (CAS) Report.
+All applicants must use the LSAC Credential Assembly Service to submit letters of recommendation.
+Letters sent directly to the admissions office will not be considered.
+Applicants must submit at least one recommendation and are strongly encouraged to submit up to a total of three.
+Letters of recommendation will be transmitted to the law school as part of the applicant's Credential Assembly Service (CAS) Report.
 An application will not be considered complete without these documents.

-The Admissions Committee will examine the basis for the recommender's comments when deciding the importance to assign to the documents of support.
-The committee assigns little significance to recommendations written by politicians, attorneys, and judges whose primary basis of judgment is a personal or family relationship.
-Recommendations made by those with whom you have had a close working or academic relationship are much more influential.
+The admissions committee will examine the basis for the recommender's comments when deciding the importance to assign to the documents of support.
+The committee assigns little significance to recommendations written by politicians, attorneys, or judges whose primary basis of judgment is a personal or family relationship.
+Recommendations made by those with whom applicants have had a close working or academic relationship are much more influential.